 - Hold a bachelor or a master’s degree in the scientific areas of artistic studies, fine arts, cinema, communication, conservation and restoration, heritage, cultural studies, and social and human sciences or in areas considered to be related.

-- Reside in Portugal permanently and habitually, if the work plan associated with The grant is partially carried out by foreign institutions (mixed scholarships), a requirement applicable to both nationals and foreigners.
+- Reside in Portugal permanently and habitually, if the work plan associated with the scholarship is partially carried out by foreign institutions (mixed scholarships), a requirement applicable to both nationals and foreigners.

-- Not having benefited from a doctoral or doctoral award in companies directly financed by FCT, regardless of its duration.
+- Not having benefited from a doctoral or doctoral scholarship in companies directly financed by FCT, regardless of its duration.

 How to Apply